- What every physician needs to know:

 Surgery - especially if there are few, their recurrences are infrequent and surgery has little morbidity.
 This can be a strategy for years in some cases.

 Local injection of the lesions - this approach is taken when surgery is less practical, based on number or location of lesions.
 Injection has been with use of a number of agents including BCG, IFN, GM-CSF, or Interleukin-2.
 Application of imiquimod (Toll-like receptor [TLR] agonist) to the region could also be considered.
-A new treatment with an oncolytic virus, carrying the GM-CSF gene (T-VEC), that is directly injected into the lesions has shown promise and has gone through extensive testing and is close to approval.
+Recently, another option is Talimogene Laheparepvec (T-Vec), an intratumorally administered, genetically modified clinical herpes simplex virus-1 strain.
+It appears quite effective in controlling regional disease (in-transit) even in tumor nodules that are not injected.
+Rarely systemic responses can occur.
+It has been FDA approved based on a large phase III trial versus systemic GM-CSF.

 Systemic therapy is a consideration either alone or in combination with surgery.
 Patients with in-transit lesions will generally go on to develop systemic disease and provide an excellent opportunity to look at new treatments on clinical trials.
 They also are ideal clinical settings to obtain serial biopsies for defining biomarkers associated with treatment.
 Standard chemotherapy does have a higher response rate with these patients than those with visceral disease, but these responses are frequently transient.